 To illustrate the usage of the above-mentioned method, we next briefly describe a use-case that we recently published8.
 We recorded 228 single neurons from the human medial temporal lobe (MTL; amygdala and hippocampus) while the patients were performing a visual search task (Figure 3A, B).
 During this task, we investigated whether the activity of neurons differentiated between fixations on targets and distractors.

 First, when we aligned responses at button press, we found neurons that showed differential activity between target-present trials and target-absent trials (Figure 3C, D).
 Importantly, with simultaneous eye tracking, we were able to conduct fixation-based analysis.
 To select such target neurons, we used the mean firing rate in a time window starting 200ms before fixation onset and ending 200ms after fixation offset (next saccade onset).
-Indeed, We found that a subset of MTL neurons (50/228; 21.9%; binomial P < 10−20) showed significantly different activities between fixations on targets vs. distractors (Figure 3E, F).
+We found that a subset of MTL neurons (50/228; 21.9%; binomial P < 10−20) showed significantly different activities between fixations on targets vs. distractors (Figure 3E, F).
 Furthermore, we found that one type of such target neuron had a greater response to targets relative to distractors (target-preferring; 27/50 neurons; Figure 3E) whereas the other had a greater response to distractors relative to targets (distractor-preferring; 23/50; Figure 3F).
 Together, this result demonstrates that a subset of MTL neurons encode whether the present fixation landed on a target or not.

-The dynamic process of visual search has been demonstrated in Movie 1.
+The dynamic process of visual search is demonstrated in Movie 1.

 FIGURE AND TABLE LEGENDS:

 Figure 1.
 Experimental setup.
-(A) sketch of the connections between systems. stimulus computer serves as the central controller.
-It connects to the electrophysiology system (Neuralynx) through parallel port and sends TTL pulses as triggers. stimulus computer connects to the eye tracking system (Eyelink) through ethernet cable. it sends text messages to the eye tracker and can receive gaze positions online. stimulus computer also presents stimulus on the stimulus screen through VGA cable and receives response from patients through USB Cedrus button box or keyboard.
-Blue lines show the connection between devices and the arrows show the direction of communication between devices.
+(A) The left panels shows a sketch of the connections between the different systems.
+The stimulus computer serves as the central controller.
+It connects to the electrophysiology system through the parallel port and sends TTL pulses as triggers.
+The stimulus computer connects to the eye tracking system through an ethernet cable, over which it sends text messages to the eye tracker and receives the current gaze position online.
+The stimulus computer also presents stimuli on the stimulus screen (VGA) and receives response from the patient from a USB button box or keyboard.
+Blue lines show the connections between devices and the arrows show the direction of communication between devices.
+The right panel shows the signal flow between systems and data saved in each system.
 (B) An example setup with key parts of the system labeled.
-(C) Neuralynx system.
+(C) Electrophysiology system.
 (D) Dell docking station that has the parallel port and ethernet port.
-(E) UPS for Neuralynx (left) and Eyelink (right).
+(E) UPS for electrophysiology system (left) and eye tracking system (right).

 Figure 2.
-Example Eyelink camera setup screen.
-Target marker, head distance, pupil, and corneal reflection (CR) should be all in green.
-Figure adapted from Eyelink 1000 Plus manual.
+Example eye tracker camera setup screen.
+Target marker bounding box, eye bounding box, head distance, pupil, and corneal reflection (CR) should be marked as green and/or “OK” before proceeding.